benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 ### Still want more?

 The threat model and mitigation for the core components is hopefully now a little clearer.
 However, there's still some work to do.
 There are lots of other services that may need to be securely connected to a kubernetes cluster which are currently less standardized.
-If using RBAC in the cluster, there needs to be a connection to a identity provider using oidc, or the api server can simply delegate authentication to a different server.
+If using RBAC in the cluster, there needs to be a connection to a identity provider using OIDC, or the api server can simply delegate authentication to a different server.
 Similarly, we have not spoken about monitoring or log aggregation.
 Or, if using a cloud provider, there needs to be an authorized cluster user to perform actions like mounting volumes.

 ### Useful Links